 #1.
 Bio Green tea matcha (8,49€)

-This is pure gold and it’s part of my morning routine as a tea to kick-off my day and my afternoons in the form of a matchinno – cappuccino version where the coffee is replaced for the tea.
-Sometimes I also add a tea spoon on my oatmeal pancakes or for cake baking.
-I’m seriously addicted to it and I recommend it to all the already green tea lovers, otherwise the flavor might be too strong for you.
+This is pure gold and we suggest to use it like part of any morning routine as a tea to kick-off and afternoons in the form of a matchinno – cappuccino version where the coffee is replaced for the tea.
+Sometimes we also suggest a tea spoon on oatmeal pancakes or for cake baking.
+We're seriously addicted to it and recommend it to all the already green tea lovers, otherwise the flavor might be too strong for you.

 #2.
 Peanut paste sugar free (2,50€)

 Yes, hon, it’s healthy when you choose the right one – 100% of peanuts like this one with no sugar or oil added – and if you don’t mix it with all the ice cream you can find in the freezer.
 However, eat it in the right measure!
-For me, suits me best after my RPM and HIIT workouts with an oatmeal pancake or if I’m really hungry, I also add a banana and some nuts with cinnamon on top.
+It's perfect after cardio / high-intensity workouts with an oatmeal pancake or if you're really hungry, you can also add a banana and some nuts with cinnamon on top.

 #3.
 Aloe Vera sugar free drink (0,99€)